ashispapu/CarND-Vehicle-Detection/README.md

 **Histogram of Oriented Gradients (HOG)**

 HOG feature extraction is the most important technique utilized in this project.
 The scikit-image package has a built in function to handle HOG extraction, which is tuned by parameters including orientations, pixels_per_cell, and cells_per_block.

+orientations : I tried with both 8 and 9 , later find there is no such huge difference , so kept it with 8 . pixels_per_cell and cells_per_block : I kept these values  unchanged what I tried earlier in scikit-image HOG tutorial .This gave a good result .

 ![hog_visualization]

-The final feature extraction method that was implemented includes color histograms, spatial binning, and HOG
+The final feature extraction method that was implemented includes color histograms, spatial binning, and HOG .
+I have converted BGR to YUV representation in the final step of feature extraction .I choose it over other because , image/video codecs are YUV so they can reduce the resolution of the U and V channels while keeping Y at full resolution, because luminance is more important than color .

 ### Preprocessing Data